The world of electronic devices moves fast; they are quickly updated with the newest model replacing the older one, sometimes in less than a year.

 If you are storing devices such as Blu-ray units, DVD players or CD players, make sure they don’t have any sort of media unit on the inside.
 Finally, if you are storing pcs, laptops, tablets or external hard drives, make sure you back up all the data and store it off-site or online.

-- Remove Every Trace of Dust off the Items
+- Remove Every Trace of Dust from the Items

 - Store Your Electronic Devices in Their Original Packaging or Protect Them Using Dust Sheets